 Listen to the More Recipes About Music & Food Spotify Playlist

 To be honest, this recipe came before the song inspiration.
 I have a bit of a pickle obsession.
 Usually, that leads to batches of bread & butter pickles, Rock Candy jalapenos, or pickled carrots.
-I’ve recently started experiments in pickled fruit (more on pickled pineapple at a later date).
 Back in my BBQ days, I made buckets of classic spicy dills but recently realized I never made them at home.
-A sale at my local grocer on Kirby cucumbers AND fresh dill seemed like a message from the Pickle Gods: “Maketh Thineself Spicy Dills”.
+A sale at my local grocer on Kirby cucumbers and fresh dill seemed like a message from the Pickle Gods: “Maketh Thineself Spicy Dills”.
 Coincidentally, as I was making the batch in the photo above, I was listening to Beastie Boys’ radio on Spotify when “Get It Together” started playing.
 When I heard the lyric quote, I knew I had a recipe name.

 These are fridge pickles.
 I have yet to get into proper fermentation though it remains on my bucket list.
 I also do not preserve my pickles by canning them.
 I work in small batches and keep them in my fridge (hence “fridge pickles”).
 The most important part of any pickle is fresh produce.
 If you can get if from a farmers market, do so.
 If you’re stuck with your local grocery, stick to what is in season and inspect it carefully for blemishes, signs of age, and freshness.
 I look for 6-inch Kirby cucumbers that feel solid (no mushiness) and do not appear dried out.
 For the garlic, find tight dense heads that feel slightly heavy.
 Take a pass if the garlic cloves are separating or sprouting.
 If you do not know how to choose fresh dill, well just don’t attempt this recipe.